-Welcome to the website for the official emergency services day, part of the National Emergency Services Memorial, a Registered Charity in England and Wales (1172996).
-The NESM and 999 Day launched at the emergency services show at the Birmingham NEC on 20th September 2017.
+Welcome to the Emergency Services Day website, part of the National Emergency Services Memorial, a Registered Charity in England and Wales (1172996) and Scotland (SC048678).

 Message from The Prime Minister, Rt Hon Theresa May MP

 “I’m proud to support this National Memorial and the creation of an official emergency services day.
 The men and women of our emergency services are there for us when we need them most.
 As a nation, we are indebted to them for their courage and their sacrifice and it is absolutely right that we should honour their incredible service in this very special way.”

 We are honoured that the Prime Minister of the United Kingdom, Rt Hon Theresa May MP has given her backing to this Official Emergency Services Day campaign, and to the National Emergency Services Memorial.
 We thank the Prime Minister for her support, we too thank her Prime Ministerial predecessors for their backing on the NESM campaign; David Cameron, Gordon Brown, Tony Blair and Sir John Major.
 The First Ministers of Scotland and Wales are backing the Emergency Services Day, as is the Home Secretary Sajid Javid MP, Health and Social Care Secretary, Matt Hancock MP, Police and Fire Minister, Nick Hurd MP, Leader of the Labour Party, Jeremy Corbyn and Shadow Police Minister, Louise Haigh MP.

 What is Emergency Services Day?